JakeSteam/blog-personal/_posts/2025-02-07-forza-horizon-hide-and-seek-tips.md

 ## Conclusion

 Hide and Seek is so, so close to being a lot of fun.
 However, the clear imbalance, the lack of any complex game mechanics, and a clearly untested grind to Level 1000 ensure anybody who actually "completes" it is long sick of playing.
-Similarly, the mechanics needed refining, with anything except expert Seeker players will result in a Hider win.
+The mechanics need refining, with anything except expert Seeker players resulting in a Hider win.

-The game design itself is also deeply flawed, with "Hide" actually being pretty much impossible.
+The game design itself is also deeply flawed, with the "Hide" [shown in the trailer](https://www.youtube.com/watch?v=Z32r8ECNNiA) actually being pretty much impossible.
 Instead, it is "Run Away & Chase", which can be fun, but doesn't have much complexity.
 [FailRace on YouTube](https://www.youtube.com/playlist?list=PLhD-hS9TYDwZQg0xyjRBpgTEjEkCroURe) has been running a "Survive The Hunt" custom gamemode for a decade, and it has far more complexity, tension, and opportunity for exciting gameplay.
 It's a real shame Playground Games didn't take more inspiration from the gamemode, I'd have loved to see larger player counts and something closer to Prop Hunt.

+I also think this game mode could actually become _fun_ past the first 30 games with a single change: Randomised map areas.
+Instead of a ridiculously limited 3 maps, what if a random oval (or uneven shape) was drawn over the map?
+I'd love to play across the mountain, or one of the off-road areas.

 Hopefully this guide helped a bit, or at least provided a nice distraction along the way.
 Regardless, I'm very, very relieved this grind is over.
 Whilst I've enjoyed watching plenty of movies and TV, it's nice to get back to actually playing games not just holding down an accelerator!